-In most states, rental application fees are paid by individuals interested in renting a house or apartment.
+In most states, rental application fees are paid by individuals interested in renting a house or apartment during the screening process.
 This fee typically covers the cost of background checks and screening services performed by landlords to ensure that tenants are a good fit for their property.

 When you hear the word “fee” attached to anything, you’re probably less inclined to participate or be happy paying it.
 When it comes to rental application fees, we know that renters don’t want to pay for them and landlords dislike charging them.
 However, it is important to know the fees aren’t just a price-gouging tool used to collect money from renters, but rather they add value and security to the rental application process and cover the administrative and hard costs of screening a tenant.

 Rental application fee laws vary by state, but they can cost anywhere from $30 – $75 per applicant.
 These fees are in place to allow landlords to screen their tenants, and going through this process will save everyone time and money in the future.